 So what does this do for our local city of Pattaya?
 Along with the long term improvements that the fallout from the pandemic will bring, it may well mean that the city has an influx of buyers from Bangkok trying to escape not just the unrest on the streets but the pollution, traffic, and the general hustle and bustle of the big city.

-Cosy and modern 5 bedrooms pool villa for sale or rent near international schools and highway 7 to Bangkok
+Cosy 5 bedrooms pool villa for sale or rent in South Pattaya, close to transportations and shopping malls.

 Anyone who doubts the future of Pattaya should take a look at the raft of new developments being undertaken here, stretching from Naklua, the beachfront in Pattaya central, through Cosy Beach, Pratumnak and reaching down through Jomtien and beyond.
 Ally this to the new transport and infrastructure projects prepared to help support the Eastern Economic Corridor and the future for the city looks bright.

 Of course, this will all take time, and the current outlook caused by the fallout of the pandemic has cast a shadow not just here, but throughout Thailand and indeed most of the world’s economies.

 It is a terrible sight to see so many shops, offices, bars, and general outlets closed with the shutters down and a simple telephone number displayed in a desperate hope that a last-minute buyer will step in.
 However, given the amount of money currently spent on the new projects and developments, the tasks at present just in the planning and signing off stages the transformation of Pattaya into an altogether different place looks assured.

 Why not invest in a second home in a condo very popular with Bangkokians?